-Want to Live in a Boho Paradise?
-Custom Build in Hermosa Beach
+Hey, Want to Live in a Boho Paradise?
+Custom Build in Hermosa Beach, a Thriving Town with a Fascinating Counterculture History

 Hermosa Beach is like Manhattan Beach’s spunky younger sister—just as stunning, but a little more boho, more into nightlife, a tad more funky.
-Although in reality, Hermosa Beach was founded in 1907, which makes it five years older than Manhattan Beach.
+Although actually, Hermosa Beach was founded in 1907, which makes it five years older than Manhattan Beach.

-With a population of just under 20,000, Hermosa has a quaint, walkable downtown, fabulous public schools, and plenty of parks, restaurants, boutiques and music venues.
+With a population of just under 20,000, Hermosa has a quaint, walkable downtown, fabulous public schools, and plenty of activity.
+Things to do in Hermosa Beach include parks, restaurants, boutiques and music venues.
 Its creative, counter-cultural roots are memorialized in downtown murals and statues of legendary surfers.

 The median age is 39, 75-percent of the adult population is college-educated, 15-percent is married, and 20-percent of households have children under 18.
 If you’re looking for a South Bay beach-town with an insatiable spirit, Hermosa Beach may be the perfect choice.

-Hermosa Beach was not a successful resort town in those early years, but by 1947, the PCH was delivering nearly 2 million tourists a year.
+In those days, there weren’t many things to do in Hermosa Beach.
+It was not a successful resort town, but by 1947, the PCH was delivering nearly 2 million tourists a year.
 In addition to the beach, many wanted to check out Hermosa’s new state-of-the-art aquarium.
 When the aquarium closed a decade later, Hermosa Beach was already a haven for artists.
 Beatniks read late-night poetry and comedians delivered off-color stand-up at the Insomniac Coffeehouse, which opened in 1958 and later expanded to include a bookstore.
 The rumor is that Linda Ronstadt was once a waitress there.
 World-renown jazz cats played at the legendary Lighthouse Cafe, where you can still catch a fantastic show.

 The 70s brought punk, in the form of Black Flag and their do-it-yourself SST label, which supported other So-Cal bands from the old church it occupied.
 A large downtown mural celebrates Hermosa Beach’s punk history.